Falc/RoboSystemService/README.md

 ### Daemon reload

-This task supported only for systemd.
+This task is supported only for systemd.

-Enabling a service:

 ``` php
 $this->taskServiceDaemonReload()